realkibou/Terra-One-Stop-Bot/readme.md

     * `Logging_detail` Define what level of detail each log shall show
 15. Other stuff
     * `Safety_multiple_on_transaction_fees` Safety multiple on transaction fees
+    * `Block_failed_transaction_cooldown` If case a transaction fails, you can set it to NOT be tried again for a period of hours.

 ## What the One-Stop-Bot does NOT do:
 - Withdraws any UST from Anchor Borrow to deposit that new UST collateral on Mirror.